dirn/wishlist.old/SPEC.md

   - **Disabled** (by wishlist owner): Item is disabled but remains in the wishlist
   - **Deleted** (by wishlist owner): Item is removed from the wishlist
 - **Claim/Purchase Tracking**:
-  - Each item tracks how many have been claimed (by whom and in what quantity)
+  - Each item tracks claims (by whom, quantity claimed, and quantity purchased)
-  - Each item tracks how many have been purchased (by whom and in what quantity)
+  - Claims and purchases are tracked separately within each claim record (a user can claim 5 items but only purchase 2 of them)
-  - Available quantity = Desired quantity - (Claimed quantity + Purchased quantity)
+  - Available quantity = Desired quantity - Sum of (quantity_claimed - quantity_purchased) across all claims
   - For unlimited items: available quantity is always unlimited

 ### Notifications & Edge Cases